 Authorities want to ensure visa holders can fully support themselves financially during their stay to avoid straining national resources.

-Rules and regulations to apply
+Rules and Regulations to Apply

-While Indonesia’s Second Home Visa program is still being finalized, here are some of the general rules and processes that applicants should expect based on early details:
+Here are some of the general rules and processes that applicants should expect based on early details:

-- The initial validity period will likely be five years, with an opportunity to renew for another five years after
+- The initial validity period will likely be five years, with an opportunity to renew for another five years after.

 - Applications must be submitted to Indonesian immigration authorities first before arrival.